alex-titarenko/MyBlog/Projects/NotesHub - Fully cross-platform, vendor-agnostic, markdown based note-taking app.md

 ## Implementation

 Since I'm huge fan of [PWA](https://en.wikipedia.org/wiki/Progressive_web_application) and have experience with creating such application I had no doubt what technology to use.
+The idea is simple and not really new: create web app which use Git for notes storage and markdown for notes presentation.
 In October 30, 2020 I made my first commit.
 Initially I planed to use only GitHub API for working with GitHub, but that I quickly realized all limitations.
 I would not be able to fully implement offline use-cases like editing and creating notes without network connectivity.
 With some Googling I found https://isomorphic-git.org open-source project which I could use as Git client in the browser and that will enable range of possibilities compare with just GitHub API:
 * Much faster Notebooks cloning
 * Full offline support